Information Security Policy

 B. Responsibility for Assets

-1. Ownership of Assets – All information collected, stored and processed over our information technology systems is either the property of codeREADr or our Clients.
-Our employees using our information technology systems have no expectation of privacy associated with the information they store in or send through these systems, within the limits of the federal, state and local laws of the United States and, where applicable, foreign laws.
+1. Ownership of Assets – All information collected, stored and processed over our technology systems is either the property of CodeREADr or our Clients.
+Employees who use our technology systems should have no expectation of their own personal privacy associated with the information they store in or send through these systems, within the limits of the federal, state and local laws of the United States and, where applicable, foreign laws.

 2. Acceptable and Unacceptable Use of Assets –

 a.
-To effectively conduct our business and operations, we makes available to authorized employees and third parties various information technology resources, including laptops, phones, tablets, e-mail services, chat applications, the Internet, and other communication and productivity tools.
+To effectively conduct our business and operations, we make available to authorized employees and third parties various information technology resources, including laptops, phones, tablets, e-mail services, Chat applications, the Internet, and other communication and productivity tools.
 Use of these resources is intended for business purposes in accordance with Users‘ job functions and responsibilities.

 b.
-Users must not allow any consultant, visitor, friend, family member, customer, vendor or other unauthorized person to use their network account, e-mail address or other company provided computer facilities.
-Users are responsible for the activities performed by and associated with the accounts we assign to them.
+Users must not allow any consultant, visitor, friend, family member, customer, vendor or other unauthorized person to use their network account, e-mail address or other company-provided computer facilities.
+Users are responsible for the activities performed by and associated with the accounts assigned to them by the company.

 c.
-No User may use company provided Internet/Intranet access or our Confidential information to solicit or conduct any personal commercial activity or for personal gain or profit.
+No User may use company-provided Internet or Intranet access or Confidential or Internal information to solicit or conduct any personal commercial activity or for personal gain or profit or company approved solicitation.

 d.
-Users must not make statements on behalf of codeREADr or disclose Confidential or Internal information unless expressly authorized in writing by senior management.
+Users must not make statements on behalf of CodeREADr, its management or disclose Confidential or Internal company information unless expressly authorized in writing by senior management.
 This includes Internet postings, or bulletin boards, newsgroups, chat rooms, or instant messaging.

 e.
 Users must protect Confidential or Internal information being transmitted across the Internet or public networks in a manner that ensures its confidentiality and integrity between a sender and a recipient.
 Confidential information such as Social Security numbers, credit card numbers, and electronic Protected Health Information (ePHI) must be transmitted using encryption software.